-Once you begin to navigate the East Fjords, you’ll be blown away by their beauty.
+Once you begin to navigate the East Fjords, you'll be blown away by their beauty.
 The fjords are deep and spectacular, framed with dramatic mountains and home to countless little fishing villages.
 Each of these has a distinct character, though all are authentic places to witness the local history and culture.
-Furthermore, there are many sites en route tied to folklore that those interested in Icelandic lore can find.
+Furthermore, many sites en route tied to folklore that those interested in Icelandic lore can find.

-You’ll find plenty of fascinating detours on your itinerary you can head to, particularly as you get close to your final destination of the day, the town of Egilsstadir.
-Hallormstadaskogar, for example, is the largest forest in Iceland, with plenty of trails with appeal to hikers, birdwatchers, and those just looking for a lovely spot for a picnic.
-Lake Lagarfjlot sits adjacent to it, a peaceful body of water rumoured to hold the Lagarfljot Wyrm, a creature similar to the Loch Ness Monster.
+You'll find plenty of fascinating detours on your itinerary you can head to, particularly as you get close to your final destination of the day, the town of Egilsstadir.
+Hallormstadaskogar, for example, is the largest forest in Iceland, with plenty of trails that appeal to hikers, birdwatchers, and those just looking for a lovely spot for a picnic.
+Lake Lagarfjlot sits adjacent to it, a peaceful body of water rumored to hold the Lagarfljot Wyrm, a creature similar to the Loch Ness Monster.

-You’ll then head to the Myvatn area, the most popular part of the region for its diversity and geothermal wonder.
-The stunning lakes here are thriving with unique flora and fauna; birdwatchers, in particular, will want to look out for the many freshwater species that frequent the waters.
+You'll then head to the Myvatn area, the most popular part of the region for its diversity and geothermal wonder.
+The stunning lakes here are thriving with unique flora and fauna.
+Birdwatchers, in particular, will want to look out for the many freshwater species that frequent the waters.

 The second is the Myvatn Nature Baths.
 Located on the edge of the lakes, this is another wonderful geothermal spa where you can soak in the naturally heated, mineral-rich waters.
 If you want the chance to unwind here, be sure to select admission when booking.